sovereign-solutions/ss-tracking-sdk-sample-ios/README.md

 run the example project

-- In your info.plist add these keys and descriptions: NSLocationWhenInUseUsageDescription, NSLocationAlwaysAndWhenInUseUsageDescription, NSLocationAlwaysUsageDescription
+- In your info.plist add `UIBackgroundModes` `location` and these keys and descriptions: NSLocationWhenInUseUsageDescription, NSLocationAlwaysAndWhenInUseUsageDescription, NSLocationAlwaysUsageDescription,
 - driverName: user's name
 - accessToken: input access token
 - trackingURL: tracking api url